Current Travel Info

 Tastings Rooms Open in Spring, choose from wineries, cideries, and a distillery.

-Spring is when tasting rooms open, which is a reason to celebrate unto itself.
+Spring is when more tasting rooms start to reopen, which is a reason to celebrate unto itself.
 Sip your way through the valley and be among the first tasters of the Similkameen’s terroir.
 Winemakers dinners, vertical tastings in a cave, farm-to-table events, roaming expansive vineyards, bike riding through the valley, and discovering what’s new this season.

 Stan Thompson Memorial Rodeo Princeton BC

 Spring is rodeo season in the Similkameen.
-Kicking things off in April is the Chopaka Rodeo, followed by the the Elk’s Rodeo in May in Keremeos and in June Princeton’s Stan Thompson Memorial Rodeo.
+Kicking things off in April is the Chopaka Rodeo, (dates to follow), then the Elk’s Rodeo in May (dates to follow) in Keremeos and June 13 & 14th Princeton’s Stan Thompson Memorial Rodeo.
 From heart-pounding bronc riding to family-friendly festivities, these authentic, small-town rodeos are more than just competitions—they celebrate tradition, community, and the Western spirit.

 SUMMER HIGHLIGHTS